Outdoor Education (Backpacking/Hiking - Backcountry)

 • All activities must be supervised.

-• For all overnight excursions, two supervisors are required as a basic minimum, one of whom must be a teacher.
+• For all overnight excursions, two Teachers/Monitors are required as a basic minimum, one of whom must be a Teacher.

-• Where males and females participate on an excursion, both male and female supervisors are required.
+• Where males and females participate on an excursion, both male and female Teachers/Monitors are required.

 First Aid